Learn How To Wash Clothes During An Emergency

 As a matter of fact, that’s the cycle Mark and I use now for about 90% of our loads.
 If we have a large load, or maybe clothes with significant stains that may require more time and a stain remover, we’ll use one of the regular washing cycles.

 Keep in mind, we don’t have anyone in our family at the moment that has a large amount of greasy or lawn stains coming from work or sports.
 Therefore the 15 minutes works great when using our regular clothes washer.

 Emergency Washing Machine YouTube

 I want to share the YouTube Food Storage Moms did a couple of years ago showing how to use the system shown in the picture above.
 Remember, it now has two buckets as wash tubs instead of one, but you’ll get the idea.

 Two Six Gallon Buckets

 I have two sets of these, one for washing and one for rinsing.
 The four holes drilled inside the inner bucket will let the soapy water drain from the clothes after washing them.
-You will then put the soapy clothes into the second set of my washing machine design and “plunge” the soapy clothes in the fresh water to “plunge” and rinse the soapy water out of the clothes.
-Now the clothes are ready to hang on a clothesline, clothes rack or a fence.
+You will then put the soapy clothes into the second set of my washing machine design and “plunge” the soapy clothes in the freshwater to “plunge” and rinse the soapy water suds out of the clothes.
+Now the clothes are ready to hang on a clothesline, clothes rack, or fence.

 Here I am assembling the washing machine for storage until needed.
 I place paper towels between the buckets because they are so hard to get apart when they have been sitting in the heat in my garage for an extended amount of time.